29th June, 2021

 Chair of the LEP Network, Chair of Hertfordshire LEP.

-Mark Bretton is Chair of the LEP Network, the national body that brings all 38 LEPs together.and Chair of Hertfordshire LEP.
+Mark Bretton is Chair of Hertfordshire LEP and the LEP Network, the national body that brings all 38 LEPs together.
 He is an independent consultant with 36 years of wide-ranging business experience, including in several high profile Government programmes.
 Until recently Mark was a Managing Director (Partner) in the leadership team of the professional services firm Accenture.
 He sits on the Business Leaders’ Council of the charity Teach First.

-Mark has an MBA in Export Management and International Business from The City University Business School (now CASS) and a BSc Econ (Hons) in Management Studies.
+Mark has an MBA in Export Management and International Business from City, University of London Business School and a BSc Econ (Hons) in Management Studies.
 He was a Royal Signals Reserve Officer (Major) and holds a Territorial Decoration.
-Mark joined the LEP Board as Business Representative and Chair Designate in January 2016 and took over as Chair of the LEP Board in June 2016.
+Mark joined the LEP Board as Business Representative and Chair Designate in January 2016, took over as Chair of the LEP Board in June 2016 and became Chair of the LEP Network in September 2019.
+Mark is a member of the Secretary of State for BEIS’ Levelling Up Taskforce, of the Minister for Local Government’s Economic Recovery Working Group and the Business Action Council, all focused on helping the country grow out of the COVID-19 crisis.

 View LEP Board Members' Register of Interests.